-Experimental AI-generated summary referencing Polymarket data · UpdatedWhich countries will send warships through the Strait of Hormuz by April 30?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedWhich countries will send warships through the Strait of Hormuz by April 30?

 Which countries will send warships through the Strait of Hormuz by April 30?